Hyperuniform random measures, transport and rigidity: Introduction and examples

 Figure \ref{fig:three_figs} (left) shows the photoreceptor locations of a bird's eye, a class of species renowned for their excellent long-distance vision.
 This sample can be categorised as hyperuniform due to its spatial statistical characteristics \cite{avian-eyes}.
 In image analysis and optimal transport, hyperuniformity is also present, sometimes under the term {\it blue noise}, because regular samples can be useful for many tasks, such as texture synthesis or dithering, and variance reduction is an essential feature of blue noise samples \cite{BlueNoise,DitheringBlueNoise,VarianceMC,deGoes}.
 Figure \ref{fig:three_figs} (right), for instance, has been obtained by replacing greyscale levels by blue noise samples with the corresponding density, and the hyperuniform behaviour is essential for the nice visual impression \cite{deGoes}.
 Birds photoreceptors can be compared with insect photoreceptors (Figure \ref{fig:three_figs} - Middle) which are arranged in a periodic manner.
 For many applications, the samples should actually be {\it disordered}, i.e. non-periodic, it can otherwise cause in Monte Carlo integration or image processing undesired aliasing or structured artifacts \cite{VarianceMC}.

 This {\it regularity} is difficult to define rigorously in a non-ambiguous way, but the good fortune of mathematicians and the reason why this field of study exists is that hyperuniformity is a very natural and universal way to mathematically define a certain form of regularity.
-Roughly speaking, a sample is hyperuniform if the variance of the number of points in each large window is smaller than if the points were independent (Poisson or i.i.d).
+Roughly speaking, a sample is hyperuniform if the variance of the number of points in each large window is smaller than if the points were independent (Poisson or i.i.d), see Figure \ref{fig:reduced-fluct} for a numerical illustration of this variance reduction.
 Hyperuniformity is a simple second-order assumption, which does not involve higher order structure of the process, but it surprisingly implies many macroscopic phenomena, related to optimal transport, or rigidity.
-It is also quite universal since it can equivalently be defined by low variance for not-too-irregular linear statistics, and the whole theory extends to general random measures, including for instance Gaussian fields, spin systems and nodal domains.
+It is also quite universal since it can equivalently be defined by low variance for not-too-irregular linear statistics, and the whole theory extends to general random measures, including for instance Gaussian fields, spin systems and nodal domains of random fields.

 The reduced charge fluctuations in some particular models, also called {\it sum rules}, have been noticed a long time ago for particle systems \cite{martin1980charge, Leb}, or for zeros of random polynomials and eigenvalues of random matrices \cite{ForresterHonner,Forrester}.
 The systematic investigation of this phenomenon started in the 2000's with the team of S. Torquato at Princeton \cite{TS03}, who popularised the term {\it hyperuniformity,} or J. Lebowitz at Rutgers University, sometimes under the terminology of {\it superhomogeneity}.
-We will see that hyperuniformity of a medium is mathematically equivalent to the {\it blue noise} property in the Fourier domain, i.e. the transparency to very small wavelengths, a property with a universal utility.
+We will see that hyperuniformity of a medium is related to the {\it blue noise} property in the Fourier domain, i.e. the transparency to very small wavelengths, a property with a universal utility.
 The parallel investigation of this phenomenon in the aforementionned fields, mostly experimental, has remained largely unnoticed.